JDeakin25/Milestones-Project-1-P3/README.md

 ### Validation

 All site pages have been validated using the [https://validator.w3.org/](https://validator.w3.org/) tool.
-During initial testing I found that using multiple Bootstrap assets had created errors in the overall code by duplicating certain element ids.
+During initial testing, I found that using multiple Bootstrap assets had created errors in the overall code by duplicating certain element IDs.
 To fix this I made sure to update any offending duplicates.
 Several small errors in code syntax were also remedied and now the site HTML code shows no errors.

 The CSS style sheet has been validated using the [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/) tool and no errors were found.

 For accessibility purposes and to support screen-readers I used a WAVE Evaluation Tool browser plugin provided by [WebAIM](https://webaim.org/) to evaluate the site for aria-compliance.
-Initial tests showed several errors relating to aria-labelling of icons and also in relation to semantic heading ordering.
-Following the use of this tool I identified the errors in accessibility and all have been corrected.
-There are currently six alerts relating to pdf documents available within the site.
+Initial tests showed several errors relating to the aria-labelling of icons and semantic heading ordering.
+Following the use of this tool, I identified the accessibility errors and all have been corrected.
+There are currently six alerts relating to PDF documents available on the site.
 Aria labels were added but this did not fix the issue, as it relates to screen-reader compatibility with the pdf file type.
 Future development of this site will look to address this area.

 ![WAVE Evaluation Tool Report](docs/accessibility-report.webp)

 ### Lighthouse Reports

-During initial Lighthouse Report testing I received low scores relating to the previous issue of missing aria-labels and also in relation to performance.
+During initial Lighthouse Report testing, I received low scores relating to the previous issue of missing aria labels and also in relation to performance.
 To fix the accessibility issues all aria-labelling errors were corrected using the WebAIM tool.
 To improve performance I chose to export new versions of my images, reducing their sizes by 50%.
-The images had originally been exported via Adobe Photoshop in WebP format at a 74% level of quality to ensure optimum loading times along with maintaining a high quality of picture.
+The images had originally been exported via Adobe Photoshop in WebP format at a 74% level of quality to ensure optimum loading times along with maintaining a high-quality image.
 The original exports proved to be excessively large for their intended placements and by reducing their sizes to more reasonable values I helped to improve the performance and loading times of the site.

-The main hero image was also rather large at around 900kb; so to improve performance with this section I reduced the file size but also created versions for alternative screensizes.
+The main hero image was also rather large at around 900kb; so to improve performance with this section I reduced the file size but also created versions for alternative screen sizes.
 I maintained the aspect ratio of the original Hero background image but scaled down the size to suit tablets and mobile devices.
 Using Media Queries in my CSS style sheet I made sure the relevant size Hero image was loaded depending on what size screen is viewing the site, helping again to improve the Lighthouse Report scores.
-The desktop scores are positive, however future development will require focus on improving mobile device scores.
+The desktop scores are positive, however future development will require a focus on improving mobile device scores.

 The final LightHouse Report scores are shown below:
 #### Desktop Lighthouse Report Score